 If the second test confirms the condition, the mother will not be able to breastfeed her baby.
 The baby will then need to be fed lactose-free formula.

-The mother can then decide if she would like to continue to pump and donate her breast milk or stop lactating all together.
+The mother can then decide if she would like to continue to pump and donate her breast milk or stop lactating altogether.
 Donating breast milk will help the mother ease into the weaning process and will benefit other babies in need.

 If treatment is done quickly, a baby with galactosemia can live a normal life, although some complications may occur, including: